Sternum (arthropod anatomy)

 Kinorhynchs have tergal and sternal plates too, though seemingly not homologous with those of arthropods.

 Ventrites are externally visible sternites.
-Usually the first sternite is covered up, so that vertrite numbers do not correspond to sternid numbers.
+Usually the first sternite is covered up, so that ventrite numbers do not correspond to sternite numbers.

 The term is also used in other arthropod groups such as crustaceans, arachnids and myriapods.
 Sternites on the pleon (abdomen) of a crustacean may be referred to as pleonsternites.
 These are the sites of attachment of the pleopods (swimming legs).
 In spiders, the sternum is the ventral part of the cephalothorax.